top of page

 Royal Oak

-Owen Robyns is an experienced Deputy Principal and SENCO with 30 years experience in education both in New Zealand and the United Kingdom.
-For the last 13 years he has worked as a Deputy Principal in West Auckland and has undertaken a wide variety of roles in both the junior and senior areas.
+Owen Robyns is an experienced Deputy Principal and SENCO with over 30 years' experience in education both in New Zealand and the United Kingdom.
+Prior to working as an RTLB, he worked as a Deputy Principal in West Auckland and has undertaken a wide variety of roles in both the junior and senior areas.
 Owen has a strong interest in working with tamariki, whānau and kura to establish pathways to success in learning and behaviour.
-He enjoys working with a wide range of professionals coordinating and implementing cohesive strategies leading to positive outcomes.
+He enjoys working with a wide range of professionals, coordinating and implementing cohesive strategies leading to positive outcomes.

 Maree Stenberg